-Interest expense, net decreased \$3.3 million (10%) for the year ended December 31, 1997, as compared to the results for the same period in 1996, due to an increase in the amount of interest capitalized.
-This increase primarily relates to Northern Border Pipeline's expenditures for the Chicago project.
+Other income increased \$6.0 million (179%) for the year ended December 31, 1997, as compared to the same period in 1996.
+The increase was primarily due to \$4.8 million received by Northern Border Pipeline for vacating certain microwave frequency bands and a \$4.2 million increase in AFUDC.
+The increase in AFUDC primarily relates to Northern Border Pipeline's expenditures for the Chicago project (See "--Liquidity and Capital Resources of Northern Border Pipeline--Cash Flows from Investing Activities").